 As you know, orthopaedic doctors specialize in conditions, diseases, and injuries pertaining to the musculoskeletal system.
 But what does that really mean?

 These specialists play an important role in the diagnosis, treatment, prevention, and rehabilitation of musculoskeletal conditions.
 But there’s more to an orthopaedic doctor than meets the bone, muscle, or joint.
 In fact, there are many medical issues you probably wouldn’t associate with orthopaedic services.

 All in a Day’s Work

-Orthopedic doctors treat patients of all ages on a daily basis – infants, children, athletes, working men and women, and seniors.
+Orthopaedic doctors treat patients of all ages on a daily basis – infants, children, athletes, working men and women, and seniors.
 Working both in hospitals and special practices, they treat anything from infections and sport injuries to arthritis, osteoporosis, and bone tumors – to name just the common conditions.

-Orthopedic surgeons apply their skills towards treating conditions ranging from bone and joint disorders and diseases, to fractures, or muscle, ligament, and tendon tears throughout the body.
+Orthopaedic surgeons apply their skills towards treating conditions ranging from bone and joint disorders and diseases, to fractures, or muscle, ligament, and tendon tears throughout the body.

-Orthopedic doctors, however, can treat many musculoskeletal conditions without surgery.
+Orthopaedic doctors, however, can treat many musculoskeletal conditions without surgery.
 Instead they may use medications, exercise, and other rehabilitative or alternative therapies.
 Only if a patient doesn’t respond to these treatments will an orthopedic surgeon possibly recommend surgery.

 - Back pain, ruptured disks, sciatica, and scoliosis